 - Services – Many SOCs stop their service set at ‘walking the wall” when their services could also include vulnerability management, constituent education, and ingraining security into all forms of operations.

 - Scope – What’s the scope of the SOC/where does the SOC demarc: is it the Internet?
 Maybe it’s a sensitive internal network.
 Either way, a boundary should be set for SOC maintenance edges.

-- Authorization – Define the boundaries for actions and checks/balances required to assure SOC agility and maintain constituent privacy.
+- Authorization – Define the boundaries of actions and checks/balances required to assure SOC agility and maintain constituent privacy.